Linkway/voting-app/README.md

 ### Getting started
 You will need [ionic](http://ionicframework.com/) installed and [node](http://nodejs.org/) installed.

- 1. Create app with `ionic start myApp blank`.
- 2. Run `ionic platform add android` to create android app or replace with ios for iphone (not tested).
- 3. Replace contents of `www` directory with this repository.
- 4. (Optionally) add description in `config.xml` or change app icon in `platforms\android\res`.
- 5. Run app with `ionic run android`.
+Run `npm install` to add dependencies.
+Start app with `ionic run android`.
 If you have your phone plugged in with all drivers installed it will run on phone, else it will run on virtual machine.

+Note: This is currently built for android, however, if you are on Mac run `ionic platform add ios` to run on iOS.

 ### Features
  * Responsive design for your smart devices